huan/ducks/README.md

 ### v0.2 (May 2020)

+1. Published the very first version of [Ducks Modular Proposal](https://github.com/erikras/ducks-modular-redux) to Ducks!

+## Thanks

-Thanks [@gobwas](https://github.com/gobwas) for letting me use this great NPM module name `ducks` for my project, Appreciate it!
+[@gobwas](https://github.com/gobwas) is the gentleman who owned this [ducks](https://www.npmjs.com/package/ducks) NPM module name, and he's so kind for letting me use this great NPM module name `ducks` for my project.
+Appreciate it!

 ## Author